AmrAbdelmagid/Job-Tracker-Flutter/README.md

    - provider
    - intl

 ## Notes
  - In this application the services layer, data layer and UI layer are separated.
  - This application includes advanced streams operation with reactive programming (RxDart).
+ - Each list is managed in the four UI states (has data, has no data, has error and loading states) in GENERIC way
+ - The application is designed to be reusable, so most of the logic is handled in generic way, also the logic classes are abstracted and using of it through APIs.

 ## Reference
  - I have accomplished this application by following this course: https://courses.codewithandrea.com/p/flutter-firebase-time-tracker-app

 ## Screenshots